crownstone/website/_posts/2020-06-22-automation-the-key-ingredient-for-a-truly-smart-home.md

 # Conclusion

 Home automation is the key for a truly smart home experience.
 There can be many products out there that claim to provide you with that experience.
-However, the real experience cannot be achieved without Crownstone’s secret ingredient: indoor positioning.
+However, the real experience cannot be achieved without Crownstone's secret ingredient: **indoor positioning**.
 We just saw how important it is to include the presence awareness when making a scenario for your smart home.
 Crownstone provides you with the ability to create a scenario with the four characteristics: preferences, time, place and presence.
 It doesn't matter if you are just starting to look for smart home solutions or if you already have some experience in the field.
-Crownstone will always help you with creating the scenarios you need to provide you with a
+Crownstone will always help you with creating the scenarios you need to provide you with a truly smart home experience.